LevHills/FS25_HelperNameHelper/README.md

 FS25_HelperNameHelper

-## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

 ## Name
 Choose a self-explaining name for your project.

 ## Description
-Using recogniyable names instead of Characters
+Using recognizable vehicle names instead of single characters

 ## Installation
-download as Yip and put it into zour mods directory
+download as zip and put it into your mods directory

 ## Support
-create tickets in github
+create tickets on github

 ## Contributing
-contributions are welcome
+contributions are welcome!

 ## Authors and acknowledgment
-Sperrgebiet submitted this to FS22 with OSS contribution
+Sperrgebiet submitted this to FS22 with OSS contribution original FS22 Mod link: https://gitlab.com/sperrgebiet/FS22_HelperNameHelper

 ## License
 name and reference the authors!